MarcGroc/url_shortener/docs/adr/technologies-tools-libraries.md

 - PostgreSQL as a database
 - Docker, Docker Compose for deployment
 - Redis and Celery for caching and background tasks
-- GitLab for version control and CI/CD
+- GitHub for version control and CI/CD
 - Swagger for API documentation
 - Unittest for testing
-- Sentry for error tracking
-- Grafana for monitoring

 ### Reasons for the decision:
 - Python, Django and DRF are preferred for this task
 - PostgreSQL is one of the most popular databases, and it advanced features will allow us to scale our application
 - Docker are preferred for this task
-- GitLab has great CI/CD features and integration with IaaS providers
+- GitHub has great CI/CD features and integration with IaaS providers
 - Swagger is a great tool for API documentation
 - Unittest is a standard library for Django testing